Property Management FAQs: Fairfax County Landlords' Most Common Questions

 How does eviction work in Fairfax County?

-Non-payment eviction requires: 5-Day Pay or Quit Notice → filing in Fairfax GDC → hearing (28–35 days after filing) → judgment → 10-day appeal window → Writ of Possession → sheriff lockout.
-Total timeline: 8–12 weeks uncontested.
-Contested cases with tenant defenses can extend to 3–4 months.
+Non-payment eviction requires: 5-Day Pay or Quit Notice, filing in Fairfax GDC, hearing (28-35 days after filing), judgment, 10-day appeal window, Writ of Possession, and sheriff lockout.
+Total timeline: 8-12 weeks uncontested.
+Contested cases with tenant defenses can extend to 3-4 months.

 What are the most common landlord legal mistakes in Fairfax County?

-Accepting partial rent after serving a Pay or Quit Notice (can waive the right to proceed), serving the notice incorrectly (wrong delivery method or missing required content), filing before the 5-day notice period has fully expired, and filing in the wrong court (Fairfax GDC handles the county; Alexandria GDC handles the city — they're separate).
+Accepting partial rent after serving a Pay or Quit Notice (can waive the right to proceed), serving the notice incorrectly (wrong delivery method or missing required content), filing before the 5-day notice period has fully expired, and filing in the wrong court (Fairfax GDC handles the county; Alexandria GDC handles the city - they are separate jurisdictions).

 Maintenance and Repairs